codenart/codenart.github.io/_posts/2-css/2017-08-24-css-5-background-properties.md

 can be used with 1 of these 3 values: `repeat-x`, `repeat-y`, and `no-repeat`.
 Just try this property with the second container to see if it works. :D

-P/s: The `background-size` property can also be used with 2 length-values.
+P/s: The `background-size` property can also be used with a couple of length-values.
 The first value is `width` and the second one is `height`:

 `background-size: 500px 300px;`